sasq64/apone/CODE.DESIGN.md

 It's worth spending a lot of time on API interfaces.

 Prefer `std::function` to interfaces for callbacks.
+Or better yet, make it a generic type.

 Use coreutils/callback for callbacks with variable number of arguments